High-Resolution PTDF-Based Planning of Storage and Transmission Under High Renewables: Results

 \subsection{Investment Results}

-The TR-Benders produces a feasible, near-optimal year-wide plan for 2030–2045 with \emph{zero load shed across all representative days}.
+The TR-Benders produces a feasible, near-optimal year-wide plan for 2030–2045 with zero load shed across all representative days.
 Figure \ref{fig:invs} maps the geographic distribution of investments.
 Transmission upgrades concentrate in West Texas, strengthening transfer from wind/solar regions, while storage appears beginning in 2035 and grows considerably with increasing load.
-Figure \ref{fig:storage_utilization} reports storage energy throughputs for each planning year, defined as the total GWh charged and discharged during the representative day.
-Only a small fraction of days require storage operation to eliminate load shedding; 08–11 exhibits the largest throughput and aligns with its computational difficulty (Fig. \ref{fig:two_stage_boxplot}). \emph{Consequently, multiyear investment choices are largely driven by this hardest day.}
+Figure \ref{fig:storage_utilization} reports storage energy throughputs for each planning year.
+Only a small fraction of days require storage operation to eliminate load shedding; 08-11 exhibits the largest throughput and aligns with its computational difficulty (Fig. \ref{fig:two_stage_boxplot}).
+Consequently, multiyear investment choices are largely driven by this day.

 Table \ref{tab:investments_opt_gap} summarizes the selected upgrades, storage siting/sizing, and costs; its rightmost column displays the final optimality gaps referenced earlier.
-For completeness, the single-day (08-11) WS results are also listed by period.
+The WS results are included to illustrate the quality of the WS procedure prior to applying the TR-Benders algorithm.
+Additionally, single-day WS results are reported for the most challenging day (08-11) to provide a reference point for the TR-Benders solution and to support the observation above that this day largely drives the resulting investment decisions.

 The WS intentionally over-invests.
 After the TR-Benders, the near-optimal plan reduces $CapEx$ relative to the WS, while incurring only negligible increases in $OpEx$, yielding a lower total cost.
-The 08–11 single-day results show comparatively higher $OpEx$ than both the WS and TR-Benders plans because they optimize solely for the highest-demand day rather than the equally weighted set of representative days. \emph{Because storage dominates investment costs, most of the residual gap is driven by reconciling storage capacity rather than line upgrades.
-The storage capacity of TR-Benders approaches--but remains above--the requirement implied by the hardest day, consistent with Theorem \ref{thm:first_stage_bound} ensuring zero load-shed feasibility.}

-By 2045, the optimized plan yields 167.75 GWh of storage distributed across 179 nodes, which is equivalent to $32\%$ of the scaled peak renewable capacity. \emph{This underscores the robustness of the proposed formulation and its tractability at high spatial and storage resolution.}
+The 08-11 single-day results show comparatively higher $OpEx$ than both the WS and TR-Benders plans because they optimize solely for the highest-demand day rather than the equally weighted set of representative days.
+Because storage dominates investment costs, most of the residual gap is driven by reconciling storage capacity rather than line upgrades.
+The storage capacity of TR-Benders approaches--but remains above--the requirement implied by the hardest day, consistent with Theorem \ref{thm:first_stage_bound} ensuring zero load-shed feasibility.
+By 2045, the optimized plan yields 167.75 GWh of storage distributed across 167 nodes, which is equivalent to $32\%$ of the scaled peak renewable capacity.